Causes Of Emotional Trauma And Its Effects On Mental Health

 Abandonment can trigger emotional trauma, particularly if the individual has an intimate relationship with the person who abandoned them.
 Abandonment during childhood might be especially likely to lead to emotional trauma, as it can be an adverse childhood experience (ACE).
 Abandonment may refer to a loved one choosing to leave, or involuntarily leaving, such as by dying or being imprisoned.

-People who have felt abandoned may develop a fear of being abandoned again in the future, or even mental health disorders.
+People who have felt abandoned may develop a fear of being abandoned again in the future or even mental health disorders.

 Trauma from abuse

 Abuse occurs when one person exerts power over another in a way that causes harm.
-Abuse can happen among partners in a romantic relationship, among a parent and child, or in another type of relationship.
+Abuse can happen among partners in a romantic relationship, between a parent and child, or in another type of relationship.
 Abuse may be inflicted through physical violence, or it may predominantly happen verbally or through emotional manipulation.

 When a person is abused, they often feel vulnerable, helpless, and unsure of how to respond.
 Many people wonder if they did something to provoke the abuse or mistreatment.
 An abuser may take advantage of this line of thinking and blame the person they are abusing.
 However, experiencing abuse is never the fault of the person who was abused.

-Natural disasters and accidents
+Traumatic events such as natural disasters and accidents

 Even if a person is not personally injured in a disaster or accident, they may experience trauma from witnessing it.
 Seeing a disaster or accident can feel overwhelming and frightening, and people often need to find healthy ways to work through these feelings.

-Working through emotional trauma
+Working through emotional trauma caused by traumatic events and traumatic experiences

 Emotional trauma presents a significant challenge, but that doesn’t mean it's impossible to work through or overcome.
 The process of recovering from trauma can take time, and each individual may develop their own way of working through past experiences that were upsetting or traumatic.
 That said, there are common ways of dealing with emotional trauma that can help with the recovery process.

-Employ healthy coping mechanisms
+Employ healthy coping mechanisms for psychological trauma

 Practicing healthy coping mechanisms may help a person move through trauma.
 Ideally, these mechanisms should be constructive and promote a better quality of life.
 For example, exercising, spending time in nature, taking a recreational class, talking to friends, or engaging in a new artistic hobby may help calm a person who's undergone trauma.